executablebooks/sphinx-book-theme/docs/contributing.md

 ## Repository structure

-This theme uses `sphinx-theme-builder` as its backend, and follows the [filesystem layout](https://sphinx-theme-builder.readthedocs.io/en/latest/reference/filesystem-layout/) recommended by it.
+This theme uses [sphinx-theme-builder](https://sphinx-theme-builder.readthedocs.io/en/latest/) as its build backend, and follows the [filesystem layout](https://sphinx-theme-builder.readthedocs.io/en/latest/reference/filesystem-layout/) recommended by it.
 On top of that, it has the following additional critical files/folders:

 `webpack.config.js`